Air Cambodia: 2010s

 On 18 and 23 January 2014, Air Cambodia started its charter flight to Wenzhou and Zhengzhou.
 On 1 February 2014, charter flights from Sieam Reap to Fuzhou began.

 On 16 January 2015, the airline launched its charter flight to Singapore Changi International Airport with an Airbus A321.
 On 25 October 2015, the national carrier launched new intra-Indo-China routes.
 There are connecting flights between Vietnam, Cambodia, and Laos.
 The airline plans to operate the Ho Chi Minh City – Phnom Penh – Vientiane – Hanoi route 3 times a week, using Airbus A321 aircraft.
 They will be using Vietnam Airline's code, VN.
 Vietnam Airlines operate on this route daily.
 Air Cambodia's K6 code will also appear on Vietnam Airlines' flight on this route.
 On 30 October 2015, Cambodia Angkor Air resumed its Siem Reap – Shanghai route.
-On 16 December 2015, the airline launched a new route, Siem Reap – Beijing, with their new A320-200.
+On 16 December 2015, the airline launched a new route, Siem Reap – Beijing, with their new A320.
 On 25 December 2015, Air Cambodia started its charter flight to Seoul-Incheon.

-On 30 December 2016, the airline resumed its Siem Reap-Hanoi flight while their new A320-200 entered service in the CAAC.
+On 30 December 2016, the airline resumed its Siem Reap-Hanoi flight while their new A320 entered service in the CAAC.

 2020s

 On 16 April 2020, anticipating a major global travel crisis due to COVID-19, Vietnam Airlines announced that it sold its 49% stake in Air Cambodia to an undisclosed buyer.

 On 22 March 2022, as reported by the Khmer Times, the Chinese media platform Sohu claimed, citing unnamed sources, that Xing Gang Investment Group utilized venture capital funds to secure a 28% stake in Cambodia Angkor Air.
 This acquisition positions the group as the second-largest shareholder, following the Cambodian government.
 Meanwhile, at the end of 2024, Vietnam Airlines is still keeping a 14% stake in the carrier.

 On January 1, 2025, Cambodia Angkor Air underwent a rebranding and officially changed its name to Air Cambodia.

+On January 15, 2026, Air Cambodia officially unveil its new Logo and Aircraft Livery during a ceremony presided by H.E.
+Mao Havannall, Minister in charge of the State Secretariat of Civil Aviation (SSCA) and Chairman of Air Cambodia.